-Note: The sample is 1,947 plans in the BrightScope Defined Contribution Plan Database in each year available between 2006 and 2018 (data for 2008 are not available).
+Note: The sample is 1,894 plans in the BrightScope Defined Contribution Plan Database in each year available between 2006 and 2019 (data for 2008 are not available).
 BrightScope audited 401(k) filings generally include plans with 100 participants or more.
 Plans with fewer than four investment options, more than 100 investment options, or less than \$1 million in plan assets are excluded from BrightScope audited 401(k) filings for this analysis.
 The plan assets category represents plan assets in 2006.
-Source: BrightScope Defined Contribution Plan Database

-Domestic equity funds, international equity funds, and domestic bond funds-all of which include both index and actively managed funds-were the most likely investment options to be offered in large 401(k) plans in 2018.
+Domestic equity funds, international equity funds, and domestic bond funds-all of which include both index and actively managed funds-were the most likely investment options to be offered in large 401(k) plans in 2019.
 Nearly all large plans offered these types of funds, which can be mutual funds, collective investment trusts (CITs), or separate accounts (Exhibit 2.4).
-More than eight in 10 large plans offered target date funds, and more than six in 10 offered non-target date balanced funds.
+More than eight in 10 large plans offered target date funds, and about six in 10 offered nontarget date balanced funds.
 Forty-five percent of large 401(k) plans offered money funds, and 70 percent offered guaranteed investment contracts (GICs).
 Two-thirds of large 401(k) plans had other investments, which include individual stocks (including company stock) and bonds.
-About one-fifth of large 401(k) plans had international bond funds in their investment lineups.
+Nearly onethird of large 401(k) plans had international bond funds in their investment lineups.

 For most investment types, availability by plan size did not vary much.
 However, larger plans were more likely to offer other investments (which include company stock), GICs, and money funds.
-For example, 47.3 percent of the smallest plans in the database offered other investments in 2018, compared with 88.0 percent of the largest plans (Exhibit 2.4).35 Similarly, 37.8 percent of plans with less than \$1 million in plan assets offered money funds in 2018, compared with 75.6 percent of plans with more than \$1 billion.
+For example, 47.9 percent of the smallest plans in the database offered other investments in 2019, compared with 87.0 percent of the largest plans (Exhibit 2.4).35 Similarly, 36.0 percent of plans with less than \$1 million in plan assets offered money funds in 2019, compared with 78.0 percent of plans with more than \$1 billion.
 In contrast, smaller plans were more likely to offer non-target date balanced funds.
-While 55.5 percent of plans with less than \$1 million in plan assets and 64.9 percent of 401(k) plans with \$1 million to \$10 million offered non-target date balanced funds, 36.3 percent of plans with more than \$1 billion did.
+While 50.7 percent of plans with less than \$1 million in plan assets and 62.5 percent of 401(k) plans with \$1 million to \$10 million offered non-target date balanced funds, 36.5 percent of plans with more than \$1 billion did.

-EXHIBIT 2.4 Equity and Bond Funds Are the Most Common Investment Options in 401(k) Plans Percentage of plans with audited 401(k) filings in the BrightScope database offering the specified investment option by plan assets, 2018
+EXHIBIT 2.4 Equity and Bond Funds Are the Most Common Investment Options in 401(k) Plans Percentage of plans with audited 401(k) filings in the BrightScope database offering the specified investment option by plan assets, 2019